microbit-sam/microbit-docs/docs/data-types/image.md

 It is designed to work with the [`MicroBitDisplay`](../ubit/display.md) class to allow the creation of animations and visual effects.

 !!! note
     This is a **managed type**.
 This means that it will automatically use and release memory as needed.
-There is no need for you to explicitly free or release memory when your done - the memory will be freed as soon as the last piece of code stops using the data.
+There is no need for you to explicitly free or release memory when you're done - the memory will be freed as soon as the last piece of code stops using the data.

 ## Creating Images